MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/salesforce-connector.md

 Finally, create a formula that combines the regex outputs from the non-Azure AAD properties you selected with the AAD property you selected, and enter the formula in the space provided.

 ### Map AAD identities
-If you created an Access Control List that includes AAD identities, you will be asked to... select how your organization currently maps AAD properties with the federation ID in Salesforce.
+If you created an Access Control List that includes AAD identities, you will be asked to select how your organization currently maps AAD properties with the federation ID in Salesforce.

+You will need to select which type of AAD property to match.
 The available properties are listed in a drop-down menu that includes the following options: FirstName, LastName, Domain, User Principal Name, Active Directory SID, AAD ID and Domain.
+You can choose to add more than one property.

+The screenshot below shows an example of a common scenario in which the admin has chosen to match only one AAD property ("User Principal Name").
+The admin also added a format for their expression ("{0}M365x623869.onmicrosoft.com").

+//insert reference
-The screenshot below shows an example of a completed mapping.
-To map with that field, selects that property from the dropdown, add a formula to complete the mapping to the federation ID and then click on Preview to see the validation happen with some sample users.
+ To map with the same  and then previewed the results. to map only one mpleted mapping.
+To map with that field, select that property from the dropdown, add a formula to complete the mapping to the federation ID, then click on Preview to see the validation happen with some sample users.

 ![Form an expression by selecting the Azure AD user property and add a format for your expression.](media/sf7.png)